 You’re selling too many goals

-One of the most significant goal setting mistakes is setting too many goals.
+One of the most significant goal-setting mistakes is setting too many new goals.
 It can be overwhelming trying to work on too many things at once, especially if they are all from different parts of your life.

-I used to set myself at least seven different New Years resolutions at the beginning of each year.
-Although I was never that successful with any of my new year’s resolutions.
-And I think part of that is because there were too many to begin with.
+I used to set myself at least seven different New Year’s resolutions at the beginning of each year which is a pretty big list of goals.
+And by the end of the year.
+I was never that successful with any of those long-term goals.
+And I think part of that is because there were too many, to begin with.

-Another reason I think I failed with my new year’s resolutions is there were all too involved trying to aim for a specific level when I should have started with something a bit smaller to ease myself into it.
+Another reason I think I failed with my New Year’s resolutions is I was too caught up in trying to aim for a specific level.
+When I should have started with something a bit smaller to ease myself into it.
+Which helps work towards the bigger picture of my long-term vision.

 Your goals aren’t specific

-To ensure you reach your goals can be helpful to make sure that they are as specific as possible.
+To ensure you reach your goals, it can be helpful to make sure that they are as specific as possible.
 Include things like numbers, timeframes and the resources involved.
-It can also help to have a detailed why behind your goal.
+It can also help to have a detailed why and a goal-setting framework behind your goal.

 You don’t measure your goals